oneapi-src/oneDPL/documentation/library_guide/parallel_api_main.rst

 It offers threaded and SIMD execution of these algorithms on Intel® processors implemented on top of OpenMP* and |onetbb_short|, as well as data parallel execution on accelerators backed by SYCL* support in |dpcpp_cpp|.

-|onedpl_short| provides specific versions of some algorithms, including:
+In addition, |onedpl_short| provides specific variations of some algorithms, including:

 * Segmented reduce
 * Segmented scan